together we will

 Pam Tindal

-Pam Tindal is the Executive Director of CASA of Autauga County, Alabama.
+Pam Tindal is the Executive Director of CASA of Autauga and Chilton Counties, Alabama.
 In this role, Tindal leads a team of trained community volunteers who serve as Court Appointed Special Advocates in the Juvenile Court system, where they advocate for the best interests of abused and neglected children.
 Tindal is no stranger to child advocacy, having spent 18 years as a classroom teacher, 7 years as a school Principal, 6 years as a CASA volunteer, and 8 years working in the retail community as a community liaison to schools.
 She worked with families and communities to promote safety, health, literacy, parent education and community involvement in children’s lives, serving as a mentor teacher, faculty trainer and officer of district and state level Principal associations.
 Tindal’s background in education, training, and community business development provided the perfect foundation for her current role as Executive Director for CASA of Autauga County.
 To contact her, please email pam@alabamacasa.org or phone (334) 610-5962.

 Our goal is to advocate for every vulnerable child in Autauga County.